-12. Do any restrictions on remuneration policies apply?
+13. Do any restrictions on remuneration policies apply?

 Requirements for remuneration policies and practice of credit institutions licensed in Austria are set out in sec 39 para 2, sec 39b and in the Annex to sec 39b BWG.
 These provisions implement the EU Directive governing remuneration policies and practices (CRD IV as amended by CRD V) into Austrian law.
 The Annex to sec 39b BWG and the revised Guidelines on sound remuneration policies published by the European Banking Authority ("EBA") taking into account the amendments introduced by the CRD V (EBA/GL/2021/04; applicable from 31 December 2021) contain the main rules for restrictions on remuneration.
-Due to the revision of the Guidelines on sound remuneration policies the FMA is currently updating its circular letter concerning remuneration policies ("FMA-Rundschreiben zu §§ 39 Abs.
-2, 39b und 39c BWG: Grundsätze der Vergütungspolitik und -praktiken"), which is addressed to credit institutions und serves as a guidance on the application of the respective legal provisions.
+Due to the revision of the Guidelines on sound remuneration policies the FMA updated its circular letter on principles of remuneration policies and practices ("FMA Circular in relation to Articles 39 para.
+2, 39b and 39c BWG") in June 2022.
+This circular letter is addressed to credit institutions und serves as a guidance on the application of the respective legal provisions.